 Let that sink in.
-As the Life-bringer, Jesus created all things.
-You are not here by random chance of evolutionary processes.
-This universe is the handiwork of a Master Craftsman, a Creator, who is none other than the Lord Jesus Christ.
+As the Life-bringer, Jesus the Christ created all things.
+We are not here by the random outcome of evolutionary processes.
+This universe is the personal handiwork of a Master Craftsman, a Creator, and this Creator is none other than the One who is laying in that manger.